-Did you know that approximately 1 million people in the United States are living with Parkinson’s disease?
+Did you know that approximately 10 million people worldwide are living with Parkinson’s disease?
 This neurodegenerative disorder not only affects a significant number of individuals but also poses unique challenges for both patients and their families.
 In this comprehensive guide, we will delve into the symptoms, diagnosis, and treatments for Parkinson’s disease, as well as provide valuable resources and support for those living with this condition.

 Key Takeaways: